brikis98/yevgeniy-brikman-homepage/_posts/2023-08-29-tress-of-the-emerald-sea.md

 - The story is a bit too much like a children's fairy tale, with all the standard tropes: a young girl as her, an evil Sorceress, a dragon, and all that.

-- While the spore magic is well defined and creatively used, there is other magic used by the Sorceress, dragon, and Captain Crow that pops in at random and leads to occasional deus ex machina.
+- While the spore magic is well-defined and creatively used, there is other magic used by the Sorceress, dragon, and Captain Crow that pops in at random and leads to occasional deus ex machina.

 ## Rating